mendix/docs/content/en/docs/appstore/platform-supported-content/modules/community-commons-function-library.md

 * `GetDefaultLanguage` – This gets the language object for the default language as defined in the model.
 * `GetModelVersion` – This returns the model version of the deployed application.
 * `GetRuntimeVersion` – This returns the runtime version of this application.
-* `RetrieveURL` – This retrieves data (such as an HTML page) from an URL using the HTTP protocol and returns it as string.
 * `IsInDevelopment` – This returns `true` if the environment is a development environment.
 * `ListTop` – This takes the top n items of a given list and returns the resulting list.
 * `retrieveURL` – This retrieves data (such as an HTML page) from an URL using the HTTP protocol, and returns it as string.
-* `ThrowException` – This action always throws an exception (of the `communityutils.UserThrownError` type), which is, in combination with custom error handling, quite useful to end a microflow prematurely or bail out to the calling action/ microflow.
+* `ThrowException` – This action always throws an exception (of the `communityutils.UserThrownError` type), which is, in combination with custom error handling, quite useful to end a microflow prematurely or bail out to the calling action or microflow.
 * `ThrowWebserviceException` – This throws an exception, which can be very useful if the microflow is called by a web service.
 If you throw this kind of exception, a fault message will be generated in the output (instead of a "501 Internal server" error).

 ### ORM

 * <a id="clone"></a>`Clone` – This clones the objects.
 * `commitInSeparateDetabaseTransaction` – This function commits an object in a seperate context and transaction, making sure it gets persisted in the database (regarding which exception happens after invocation).
-* `CommitWithoutEvents` – This commits an object but without events.
+* `commitWithoutEvents` – This commits an object but without events.
 * `copyAttributes` – This copies all common primitive attributes from source to target, which are not necessarily of the same type.
 This is useful to, for example, translate database object into view objects.
 * <a id="deepclone"></a>`DeepClone` – This clones the objects, their associations, and their referred objects.
 For more information, see the [Limitations](#limitations) section below.
-* `EndTransaction` – This commits the transaction, this will end this transaction or remove a save point from the queue if the transaction is nested.
+* `EndTransaction` – This commits the transaction.
+It will end this transaction or remove a save point from the queue if the transaction is nested.
-* `getCreatedByUser` – This returns the user that created an object.
+* `getCreatedByUser` – This returns the user who created an object.
-* `GetGUID` – This returns the global unique identifier (GUID) or the ID of an object.
+* `getGUID` – This returns the global unique identifier (GUID) or the ID of an object.
 * `getLastChangedByUser` – This returns the user that last changed an object as `System.User`.
-* `GetOriginalValueAsString` – This returns the original value of an object member, that is, the last committed value.
+* `getOriginalValueAsString` – This returns the original value of an object member, that is, the last committed value.
-* `GetTypeAsString` – This returns the actual type of an entity.
+* `getTypeAsString` – This returns the actual type of an entity.
 Useful as an alternative way to split upon inheritance or as input for other functions in this module.
 * `memberHasChanged` – This checks whether a member has changed since the last commit.
 This is useful in combination with `GetOriginalValueAsString`.
 * `objectHasChanged` – This returns true if at least one member (including owned associations) of this object has changed.
 * `objectisNew ` – This returns `true` if this object is new (not committed in the database).